lifabio/1DGPE/README.md

 # 1DGPE
-Gross-Pitajevski equations sover in 2D through the Crank-Nicholson method with predictor-corrector.
+Gross-Pitajevski equations solver in 1D through the Crank-Nicholson method with predictor-corrector.
 Realized in Fortran.
 It solves the system of two-coupled Gross-Pitajevskii equations describing the temporal dynamics of two interacting Bose-Einstein Condensates (BEC) in one dimension.

 - Input Parameter file Aparameters.dat in the form (Example):
 ```